jcmunozmora/jcmunozmora.github.io/_posts/2017-01-01-articule_treesonfarm.markdown

 tags: [coffee,development]
 ---

-"Prevalence, Economic Contribution, and Determinants of Trees on Farms across Sub-Saharan Africa (2017).
-Forest Policy and Economics" (2016).
+"Prevalence, Economic Contribution, and Determinants of Trees on Farms across Sub-Saharan Africa (2017)."
+(2016).
 Forest Policy and Economics (in press). with Daniel C. Miller and Luc Christiaensen.

 Abstract
 ====